ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/starting.rst

 .. hint::

+    * `l1`\: import of the required base class for the widget.
+    * `l2`\: import of the task to bind with the widget.
-    * l1\: OW stand for Orange Widget
+    * `l4`\: OW stand for Orange Widget.
-    * l2\: inheritance with the ewoks orange widget
+    * `l5`\: inheritance with the ewoks orange widget.
-    * l3\: definition of the ewoks task to bind.
+    * `l6`\: definition of the ewoks task to bind.
 This is usually given with the full module path.
-For example if `RescaleDataTask` is saved in `my_project.tasks.rescale` the value would be `my_project.tasks.rescale.RescaleDataTask`
+For example if `RescaleDataTask` is saved in `my_project.tasks.rescale` the value would be `my_project.tasks.rescale.RescaleDataTask`.
-    * l5\: the name of the widget (will be displayed in the canvas)
+    * `l8`\: the name of the widget (will be displayed in the canvas).
-    * l6\: id from the orange point of view.
+    * `l9`\: id from the orange point of view.
 It should be constant with time to make insure workflow compatibility.
-    * l7\: tooltip of the widget
+    * `l10`\: tooltip of the widget.

 .. admonition:: Results
     :class: dropdown

+    .. include:: materials/starting/clipdata.py
+        :literal:

-    .. include:: materials/starting.py
+    .. include:: materials/starting/OWClipData.py
         :literal:

 Further reading